Skip to content

 Originally built directly on the banks of Cooper River, the land across from what is now Rainbow Row was later filled in.
 The buildings were initially commercial stores on the ground level and living quarters above, but they were mostly left to ruin after the Civil War.
 In the 1920s, the founder of the Preservation Society of Charleston, Susan Pringle Frost, bought six of the buildings, but she did not have the money to restore them.
 In 1931, a woman named Dorothy Haskell Porcher Legge bought a neighboring section of the houses and began to paint them in a colonial Caribbean color scheme.
 Others began buying houses and painting them similarly, creating the colorful, eponymous effect.

 Rainbow Row, like much of historic Charleston, has borne witness to some of the nation’s most important events.
-Its bright colors and unique architecture correspond to fascinating stories and quirky myths.
-One of the city’s most iconic, picturesque views, it is definitely worth the visit.
+Its pastel colors and unique architecture correspond to fascinating stories and quirky myths.
+With one of the city’s most iconic, picturesque views, it is definitely worth the visit.